 This section describes the specification of the problem that the Viterbi algorithm tries to solve.
-Furthermore, to analyze the problem, a test sequence will be defined.
-The algorithm gets as input a Hidden Markov 3 Model (HMM) which is modeled as a Markov chain where the states are unobservable (hidden) and thus they are unknown [].
-However, the output or otherwise observation or emission at each time is visible and gives a stochastically hint of the hidden state.
+Furthermore, to analyse the problem, a test sequence will be defined.
+The algorithm gets as input a Hidden Markov 3 Model (HMM), which is modelled as a Markov chain, where the states are unobservable (hidden) and, so, they are unknown [].
+However, the output or otherwise observation or emission at each time is visible, and gives stochastically a hint of the hidden state.
 A possible transition from one state to another is given by a transition probability.
 The characteristic of a transition is that the transition probability from one state to the next depends only on the present state (Markov Assumption) [].

 P(si |) = P(si |si−1)

-Figure 1 shows an example of a HMM that illustrate the transition between observed and hidden states.
+Figure 1 shows an example of an HMM that illustrates the transition between observed and hidden states.

 Fig. 1: Hidden Markov Model with observed states []

-In this case the HMM has a state space S = {s1, s2, ..sN }, an observation space O = {o1, o2, ..oK}, a transition matrix A of size N×N where Aij is the transition probability from state ai to state aj , an emission matrix B of size N×K where Bij is the probability that observed state oj is from state si and an array of initial probabilities at time t = 1 of size N where πi is the probability of state si .
-Further, an output shows the observation sequence y1, y2, ..yT .
+In this case, the HMM has a state space S = {s1, s2, ..sN }, an observation space O = {o1, o2, ..oK}, a transition matrix A of size N×N, where Aij is the transition probability from state ai to state aj , an emission matrix B of size N×K, where Bij is the probability that observed state oj is from state si and an array of initial probabilities at time t = 1 of size N where πi is the probability of state si .
+Furthermore, an output shows the observation sequence y1, y2, ..yT .

-To analyze the Viterbi algorithm this paper will use the following Markov-chain: Thus, the state space can be summarized as S = {A, B, C} and the transition matrix as
+To analyse the Viterbi algorithm, this paper will use the following Markov chain: Thus, the state space can be summarized as S = {A, B, C} and the transition matrix as

 A = [..]
 [8]